Many families happily stuff with tradition at Thanksgiving.

 - 1/2 teaspoon black pepper

-Arrange bread cubes in single layer on baking sheet.
-Place in 350F oven without preheating.
-Dry cubes for 20 minutes or until slightly toasted.
+OVEN-DRY THE BREAD Arrange the bread cubes in single layer on baking sheet.
+Place in a 350F/175C oven, no need to preheat.
+Dry the cubes until slightly toasted, about 20 minutes.

-Meanwhile, heat Dutch oven on medium high, cook butter until foamy.
-Add leeks, celery and mushrooms as they’re chopped, stirring well.
+ON THE STOVE Meanwhile, heat a Dutch oven or heavy skillet on medium high, then melt the butter until foamy.
+Add the leeks, celery and mushrooms as they’re prepped, stirring in each addition to coat with fat.
 Stirring often, sauté until soft and golden.
 Add garlic, cook 2 – 3 minutes.
 Stir in sage, thyme and parsley and cook about 1 minute.

-Separately, whisk eggs, broth and salt and pepper.
-Fold bread cubes into egg mixture.
-Then fold egg/bread mixture into vegetables, stirring just until combined.
-Reduce heat to medium, cook 4 – 5 minutes until egg cooks and liquid nearly absorbed.
+Separately, whisk the eggs, broth and salt and pepper in a large bowl, then fold in the bread cubes, stirring well to really let the bread cubes soak up the liquid.
+Turn the egg/bread mixture into the vegetables in the pot on the stove, stirring just until combined.
+Reduce heat to medium, cook 4 – 5 minutes until the egg cooks and the liquid is nearly absorbed.

-Serve immediately.
-Alternatively, transfer to greased baking dish, refrigerate and reheat at 350F 30 – 45 minutes until heated through.
+Alternatively, transfer to greased baking dish, refrigerate and later reheat at 350F/180C 30 – 45 minutes until heated through.

 Post a Comment